Navigation: Transferring data >

 The Visual Basic for Applications (VBA) routines in DPLOTLIB.XLA are protected against editing, mainly to avoid confusion with other VBA functions you might create.
 If you are comfortable with VBA and would like to experiment with the add-in's features:

 1)We strongly suggest that you first make a backup copy of the .XLA file.
-In Office 2000 and later versions, DPLOTLIB.XLA can be found in the \Microsoft\Addins folder below the Application Data folder.
+In Office 2000, DPLOTLIB.XLA can be found in the \Microsoft\Addins folder below the Application Data folder.
+For Office 2007 and later, DPLOTLIB.XLA is found in %appdata%\Microsoft\Addins. (%appdata% is a Windows shortcut to a real folder, whose name changes with different Windows versions and language.)
 For earlier versions of Excel DPLOTLIB.XLA will be stored in the \Library folder below EXCEL.EXE.
 Save the backup copy of the Add-In to a different folder so that you won't become confused on Excel's Add-In's dialog.

 2)Unload the Add-In: Select Tools>Add-Ins and uncheck "DPlot Interface".